"You can't calculate probabilities with just algebra. The geometry must be taken into account."

 The uniqueness is that 1/2 pi contains a physically real geometry that is also comprised of two algebraic measurements of relative 1/4 pi.
 Finding it with “action at a distance" completely shatters traditional random theory.

-Relative 1/4 pi is gravity's own translational language of randomness between perception (everything we perceive and are taught and believe) and gravity (what randomness and gravity actually deliver).
+Relative 1/4 pi is gravity's translation of the randomness between perception (everything we perceive and are taught and believe including traditional random theory) and gravity (what randomness and gravity actually deliver).

 The original Needle deductively and inferentially proves that, relative to randomness ...perception is just a dimension of relative pi in rotation.
 By the mathematical proof and deductions and inferences of the original Needle ...relative to the diameter dimension of “length” ...relative "pi in rotation" replaces the perceived dimension of relative “width.”